-High in the north, almost overheard, are the stars of Virgo, with bluewhite Spica the brightest among them.
+High in the north, almost overhead, are the stars of Virgo, with blue-white Spica the brightest among them.
 Spica is actually a double star but unfortunately it is not resolvable with binoculars or a telescope.
 The two components are less than 32 million kilometres apart (the Sun-Earth distance is 150 million kilometres).
 The two stars orbit each other every 4 days.

-Keeping dangerous bears out of our southern sky is bright orange Arcturus, low in the north and brightest star in the constellation of Boötes, the herdsman.
-Arcturus is the brightest star in the sky's northern hemisphere and the fourth brightest in the night sky.
+Keeping dangerous bears out of our southern sky is bright orange Arcturus, low in the north and brightest star in the constellation of Boötes, the bear-herd.
+Arcturus is the brightest star in the northern hemisphere's night sky and the fourth brightest overall in the night sky.
 Arcturus is cooler and much larger than our sun, radiating more than 200 times as much energy.
 At 26 times our sun's diameter, Arcturus would extend a quarter of the way out to the planet Mercury if put in the Sun's place.
 Unlike the Sun, it does not derive its energy output from fusing hydrogen to helium in its core, but has reached a stage in its life cycle where it converts helium into carbon.

-Sivuyile Manxoyi February 2022 Sivuyile@saao.ac.za
+Sivuyile Manxoyi 1 February 2023 Sivuyile@saao.ac.za

-High in the south-east, the great ship Argo Navis from Greek mythology sails across our night skies, along the sea of stars that make up the bulk of our Milky Way Galaxy.
-Try identifying the bright stars in the three Argo constellations: Carina (keel), Vela (sails) and Puppis (stern).
-Vela, or the 'False Cross', has been known to fool casual observers with its similar appearance to the Southern Cross, which lies further south.
+High in the southeast, the great ship Argo Navis from Greek mythology sails across our night skies, along the sea of stars that make up the bulk of our Milky Way Galaxy.
+Try to identify the bright stars in the three Argo constellations: Carina (keel), Vela (sails) and Puppis (stern).
+Vela, or the 'False Cross', has been known to fool casual observers with its similar appearance to Crux in the Southern Cross, which lies further south.
 Overhead towards the north, Canis Major (big dog) and Canis Minor (little dog) sit close to Orion (hunter) on either side of the Milky Way.
-Together the bright stars Betelgeuse (in Orion), Procyon (in Canis Minor) and Sirius
+Together the bright stars Betelgeuse (in Orion), Procyon (in Canis Minor) and

-(in Canis Major) form the easily recognizable 'Summer Triangle' (or 'Winter Triangle' in the Northern Hemisphere).
+Sirius (in Canis Major) form the easily recognisable 'Summer Triangle' (or 'Winter Triangle' in the Northern Hemisphere).
 Towards the west, look out for Taurus (bull) with its red giant star Aldebaran.

-The moon will be in the evening sky from 2 until 23 February, with Full Moon ('Dassie Moon', see cfah.org.za/fullmoon/ for more details) on 16 February.
-The Moon appears to make a close approach to Venus and Mars on 27 February.
-These two planets appear relatively close to one another this month, rising a few hours before sunrise and followed later by Mercury (which lies close to the eastern horizon).
+The moon will be in the evening sky until 12 February, with Full Moon on 5 February ('Dassie Moon', see cfah.org.za/fullmoon/ for more details).
+The crescent moon reappears just after sunset on 21 February and will appear to pass closely between Venus and Jupiter a day later, forming an intriguing grouping to watch out for.
+The moon will also pass near Mars on the 27 February.